USCGC Ossipee: Refit at Gibraltar

-Ships in convoy sunkOssipee continued cruising between Gibraltar and British ports until 10 March 1918, when she was sent with a convoy from Gibraltar to Bizerte.
+Ships in convoy sunk

+Ossipee continued cruising between Gibraltar and British ports until 10 March 1918, when she was sent with a convoy from Gibraltar to Bizerte.
 The squadron arrived on 16 March.
 Leaving on 16 March with her nineteenth convoy bound for Gibraltar, the convoy was attacked at 6:30 p.m. the next day.
 The steamer Ivydene was torpedoed and sunk.
 At 1:25 a.m. on 18 March, the steamer John H. Barry was also torpedoed and sunk.
 Ossipee, being with the convoy, but some distance from the ships attacked, did not see either of these.
 It was learned, however, that these two ships bad been sunk and that survivors were on board several vessels of the danger zone escort.
 At 6:37 p.m. of the same day, the convoy was subjected to a third attack.
 The merchant ship Saldhana of "WC" column was torpedoed and sunk, the survivors being picked up by the tug Alice.
 On this occasion, the general alarm was sounded and all hands called to general quarters on Ossipee.
 The cutter proceeded at full speed to the place where the submarine had disappeared and dropped two depth charges as close to the spot as could be ascertained in the darkness, but with no apparent result.
 "Secure" was sounded at 7:17 p.m. and the convoy continued on its way to Gibraltar arriving at that port without further loss on 21 March.